dipu1591/Excel_project_UJAAS_customer_analysis/README.md

 ## Acknowledgements

-I would like to acknowledge both [ALEX THE ANALYST](https://www.youtube.com/@AlexTheAnalyst/), [CHANDOO](https://www.youtube.com/@chandoo_/), and [STORYTELLING WITH DATA](https://www.youtube.com/@storytellingwithdata/) for providing a comprehensive tutorial on Microsoft Excel, which helped me in completing this project.
+I would like to acknowledge [ALEX THE ANALYST](https://www.youtube.com/@AlexTheAnalyst/), [CHANDOO](https://www.youtube.com/@chandoo_/), and [STORYTELLING WITH DATA](https://www.youtube.com/@storytellingwithdata/) for providing a comprehensive tutorial on Microsoft Excel, which helped me in completing this project.
 Their step-by-step guidance was invaluable in understanding the concepts and techniques used in this project.

 <br/>